ivan-borovets/Certified-Self-Study/README.md

 # Certified-Self-Study
 A collection of certificate-granting online courses that I have completed.\
-Stars indicate my personal rating of the course from 0 to 5.\
+Stars indicate my personal rating of the quality of the course from 0 to 5.\
 The course description is available by clicking on the line.

 ## Statistics